Exponentially Faster Massively Parallel Maximal Matching: Introduction

-\smparagraph{How greedy maximal matching helps.} Our proof of the concentration bound relies on a number of unique properties of the random greedy maximal matching algorithm: \begin{enumerate}[topsep=8pt,itemsep=1ex,partopsep=0ex,parsep=1ex] \item If we run greedy maximal matching on an edge-sampled subgraph of a graph, the maximum degree in the residual graph drops significantly (see Lemma~\ref{lem:edgesamplegreedy}). \item The set of matched vertices in the greedy maximal matching changes by a constant number of elements if a single vertex or edge is removed (see Lemma~\ref{lem:lipschitzproperties}). \item If an ordering $\pi$ is chosen randomly and an edge $e$ of the graph is also chosen randomly, then determining whether $e$ belongs to the greedy maximal matching according to $\pi$ requires ``looking'' only at $O(d)$ edges of the graph in expectation, where $d$ is the average degree of the line graph (see Proposition~\ref{prop:greedmatchquery}). \end{enumerate} We summarize these properties in Appendix~\ref{app:greedy}.
-Property 3 was originally developed in the context of {\em sublinear time algorithms} for approximating maximum matching size.
-To our knowledge, it was first formalized by Nguyen and Onak~\cite{DBLP:conf/focs/NguyenO08}, with the precise bound of Proposition~\ref{prop:greedmatchquery} proved by Yoshida \etal{}~\cite{DBLP:conf/stoc/YoshidaYI09}.
-We find the application of this methodology in proving concentration bounds extraordinary and possibly of independent interest.
+\smparagraph{How greedy maximal matching helps.} Our proof relies on a number of unique properties of the random greedy maximal matching algorithm: \begin{enumerate}[topsep=8pt,itemsep=1ex,partopsep=0ex,parsep=1ex] \item If we run greedy maximal matching on an edge-sampled subgraph of a graph, the maximum degree in the residual graph drops significantly. \item The set of matched vertices in the greedy maximal matching changes by a constant number of elements if a single vertex or edge is modified. \item If an edge ordering is chosen randomly, then determining whether an edge $e$ belongs to the greedy maximal matching requires ``looking back'' at just $O(d)$ other edges on average, where $d$ is the average degree of the line graph. \end{enumerate} We formalize these properties in Section~\ref{sec:greedy}.
+Note that Property 1 was the only property used in the maximal matching algorithm of Lattanzi \etal~\cite{DBLP:conf/spaa/LattanziMSV11}.
+Property 3 was originally developed in the context of {\em sublinear time algorithms} for approximate maximum matching.
+To our knowledge, it was first formalized by Nguyen and Onak~\cite{DBLP:conf/focs/NguyenO08}, with a precise bound we use shown by Yoshida \etal{}~\cite{DBLP:conf/stoc/YoshidaYI09}.
+It is remarkable that this methodology can be applied to concentration bounds.